douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 ### But is iOS enough?

 To date, I’ve not been trying to replace my Mac with my iPad.
 Using Xcode is a hard requirement for my profession, and Xcode is only available on a Mac.
-Therefore, I’ve accepted that I’d need a Mac as well, and then given I have both, if something if very awkward on the iPad, I can use the Mac instead.
+Therefore, I’ve accepted that I’d need a Mac as well, and then given I have both, if something is very awkward on the iPad, I can use the Mac instead.

 However, looking ahead as far as 2030, it seems ridiculous and poor from a sustainability perspective that I’d still need two computers with similar hardware so that I can run two software stacks.
 On my desk, I also have two identical keyboards and two identical mice.
 There’s a risk I end up with a pair of external screens too if I buy one for a new iPad.
 Ridiculous!